-The drive to Fonte Avellana is idylic--if you're one to enjoy the open and winding forest roads.
+The drive to Fonte Avellana in Le Marche is idylic--if you're one to enjoy the open and winding forest roads.
 When you come upon the Monastery, it's as if you had come upon a glorious hotel, a country retreat for the famously rich.
 It is, as they say, "gloriously austere".

 But it's monks who live here.
 Camaldolese monks, Saint Benedict as enriched by Saint Romuald.
 The Camaldolese try to strike a balance between solitude and community.
 Currently they seek to strike the same balance between Western Christianity and the contemplative traditions of the East.

 This balance is good.
 Lay people can visit the monastery.
 Regular tours are given, although not always in English.

 The monastery was founded in 980.
 Pope Paul II visited in 1982, elevating the status to Minor Basilica.

 What's there to see?
 Well, if you've ever wanted to know how monasteries evolved to copy manuscripts, one of the most interesting parts of Fonte Avellana is the scriptorium, the specially designed room where monks could do the work of copying ancient texts in complete silence.

 The room, pictured to the right, has ample windows.
 More than ample.
 If you harbor the romantic notion of a monk happily scrawling words on parchment by the light of a candle, well, remember that fires were likely not allowed where there was a great number of manuscripts.

 The Avellana scriptorium furthermore was designed to take advantage of every available ray of sunlight during the daytime.
 This made the working day a long one.
 This state of affairs didn't make some of the monks happy, as recorded by in The Swerve: How the World Became Modern by Stephen Greenblatt, who gives us a taste of some of the telling sentiments written in the margins of old manuscripts: